jingguo-math/gCQRK/README.md

 An important advantage of the gCQ method is that it allows for a fast and memory-efficient implementation.
 We describe how the fast and oblivious Runge--Kutta-based gCQ can be implemented and illustrate our theoretical results with several numerical experiments.

 ## Citation
+This repository contains implementation code exclusively for academic research.